Marx-A00/prim-proper-props/README.md

 Create the new components in the following order (increasing level of difficulty):

-1. Header
+X. Header
-1. Footer
+x.
+Footer
-1. Guest List
+x.
+Guest List
-1. Dinner Supplies
+x Dinner Supplies
-1. Guest Form
+x.
+Guest Form

 The application should still work the same way.
 Here is what `App.jsx` could render when the refactor is complete: